syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Validation.md

 ---
 # Validation

-Angular JS form validation allows to monitor the state of the html element and add functionalities depending upon the states of the html element.
+AngularJS form validation allows to monitor the state of the html element and add functionalities depending upon the states of the html element.
 It also allows us to define different classes for different states of the element, here we discuss about adding different classes and functionalities depending upon the states of the DateRangePicker element.

 The states of the element may be pristine, touched, Untouched, dirty etc., which defines the actual states of the element.